The Role of Learning Support

 - To work with staff in the task of meeting individual educational needs

-There are eleven staff in the department including the Learning Support and Special Educational Needs Coordinator (SENCo), an Assistant SENCo, two Higher Level Teaching Assistant, seven full and part-time teaching assistants and one curriculum support assistant.
+There are xx staff in the Department, including the Learning Support and Special Educational Needs & Disabilities Coordinator (SENDCo), an Assistant SENDCo, Higher Level Teaching Assistant, and x full and part-time teaching assistants.

 What special educational needs do we support?

-Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them.
+Special educational needs are learning difficulties which call for special educational provision to be made.

 Children have a learning difficulty if they: